 Ansible Tower 3.1 introduces Clustering as an alternate approach to redundancy, replacing the redundancy solution configured with the active-passive nodes that involves primary and secondary instances.
-For versions older than 3.1, refer to the older versions of this chapter of the Administration Guide.
+For versions older than 3.1, refer to the older versions of this chapter of the Ansible Tower Administration Guide.

 Important considerations to note in the new clustering environment:

-Provisioning new nodes should be as simple as updating the
+Provisioning new instances involves updating the

-inventory file and re-running the setup playbook.
-It is important that this file contain all passwords and information used when installing the cluster or other nodes may be reconfigured.
-The current standalone node configuration does not change for a 3.1 deployment.
+inventory file contains all passwords and information used when installing the cluster or other instances may be reconfigured.
+The current standalone instance configuration does not change for a 3.1 or later deployment.
 The

 inventory file does change in some important ways: